timbeaudet/knowledge_base/software/adobe_premiere.md

 - To cut across all lanes, use SHIFT when clicking the cut tool.
 - `SHIFT+DELETE` will ripple delete the clips, bringing future reel backwards. (if all lanes are selected)

+**Efficient Workflow: Cutting of Clips**

+1. Cut at the location of the playhead use `CTRL+K` (which may need the cut tool selected)
+2. Press left arrow to move the playhead back to previous clip.
+3. Press `D` to select the clip under the playhead.
+4. Press `SHIFT+DELETE` to ripple delete the select clip and remove space it would create.

 **Random Tips**

 - With the Cut tool (`C`) use `CTRL+K` to slice at the playhead location.